 Airbnb is a site that lets you rent (as well as rent out) living space from locals of the destination you plan on visiting.
 So think unofficially and informally run hotel-type places.
 You can rent shared rooms, a room all to yourself, or an entire apartment or home or cottage or cardboard box or practically any living space.
 Simply search by location and the dates you’re going to “check in” and “check out.”

 The coolest part is that the Airbnb hosts, as the renters of these places are called, are often very welcoming and cordial.
 It’s like visiting a good friend who’s letting you stay in their home, except you have to give them money to be your friend (it’s less sad than it sounds).
-In fact, if you sign up by through me, you can get $35 travel credit on your first booking.
+In fact, if you sign up by through me, you can get up to $40 travel credit on your first booking.

 Why Use Airbnb for Long-Term Stays?